-For the nine months ended September 30, 2006, net realized gains on investments were \$6.0 million as compared to a net realized loss of \$3.5 million during the nine months ended September 30, 2005.
-During 2006 we experienced a gain on two investments.
-During the nine months ended September 30, 2006, we recorded net unrealized depreciation in the amount of \$2.6 million, comprised primarily of an unrealized loss on one investment in the amount of \$2.7 million.
-We also recorded \$2.9 million in unrealized appreciation relating to the write up of four investments.
+For the year ended December 31, 2006, net realized gains on investments were \$6.0 million as compared to a net realized loss of \$3.5 million during the year ended December 31, 2005.
+During 2006, we experienced a realized gain on two investments.
+During the year ended December 31, 2006, we recorded net unrealized depreciation of investments in the amount of \$0.4 million, comprised primarily of an unrealized loss on one investment in the amount of \$1.5 million and an unrealized loss on a second investment of \$0.1 million, offset by net unrealized gains on nine other investments totaling \$3.8 million.
 The remaining amount of the net unrealized depreciation related to the reclassification of an unrealized gain to a realized gain on one investment in the amount of \$2.7 million.

-As a result of these events, our net increase in net assets from operations during the nine month period ended September 30, 2006, was \$5.8 million as compared to \$1.4 million during the nine month period ended September 30, 2005.
+As a result of these events, our net increase in net assets from operations during the year ended December 31, 2006 was \$8.7 million as compared to \$3.2 million for the year ended December 31, 2005.

-Comparison of fiscal years ended December 31, 2005 and December 31, 2004
+Comparison of years ended December 31, 2005 and December 31, 2004